Goyet-Christopher/GeoCoq/README.md

 - faster compilation (another reason to avoid auto tactics),
 - shorter files and sorting lemmas by same utility/similarity/goal/aim,
 - changing the names of lemmas to make them more understandable and recognizable,
-- as many lemmas as possible, to simplify the use for everyone, without having to know the whole library by heart ...
+- as many lemmas as possible to :
+  - simplify the use for everyone (without having to know the whole library by heart ...),
+  - have a large choice of constructor, to avoid having to go back to the definition.

 Goyet Christopher